 Before we get into the nitty-gritty details of numbers and statistics, let’s understand how a small bathroom is typically designed.

-For full bathrooms that comprise a sink, toilet, shower, and bathtub, the toilet is typically installed next to the bathtubs for strategic plumbing purposes.
+For full bathrooms that are made up of a sink, toilet, shower and bathtub, the toilet is typically installed next to the bathtubs for strategic plumbing purposes.

 Minimum space required

 Again, there is no one-size-fits-all answer but there are recommended measurements to serve as basic guidelines.